• Skip to primary navigation

 • 1 cup green lentils

-• 1 tbsp Worcestershire sauce - make sure it’s a vegan one
+• 1 tablespoon Worcestershire sauce - make sure it’s a vegan one

 • ¼ cup fresh basil - roughly chopped, tightly packed